ez-org/ezno.de/docs/node-management.md

 * Tor onion service files (`/data/tor-hsv`)
 * Config file (`/data/config`)

+You'll need to make ongoing backups whenever new wallets, devices or transaction labels are added in Specter.
+Other than that, backing up once initially should generally be enough.

-Everything that needs to be backed up is kept within the directory mounted to `/data`, so keeping a safe copy of it is sufficient.
-But `/data` also includes files that don't require a backup, like the bitcoind data files.
-The `/important` directory contains the minimal set of files that do require it.
+> Everything that needs to be backed up is kept within the directory mounted to `/data`, so keeping a safe copy of it is sufficient.
+But `/data` also includes files that don't require a backup, like the bitcoind data files, while `ez backup` does not.

 <div class="docs-nav">